KDAB/cxx-qt/book/src/qobject/signals_enum.md

 # Signals enum

-The `cxx_qt::signals(T)` attribute is used on an enum to define which signals should exist on the QObject `T`.
+The `cxx_qt::qsignals(T)` attribute is used on an enum to define which signals should exist on the QObject `T`.
 It allows you to define the signal name and the parameters of the signal.

 ```rust,ignore,noplayground
 {{#include ../../../examples/qml_features/rust/src/signals.rs:book_signals_enum}}